TalixAI/Elo/README.md

 # Orchestrator Model (OM)

-The OM manages the coordination and integration of subsequent models within Elo 2, optimizing resource allocation, token distribution, and overall system performance.
+The OM manages the coordination and integration of subsequent models within the Elo system, optimizing resource allocation, token distribution, and overall system performance.

 **(Architecture)**